 Main School Teachers

-Lorraine teaches English Language to all pupils from Lower Primary to Lower Secondary.
-She also teaches English Literature and History in the Primary classes and Religious Studies to Lower Secondary.
+Lorraine is the deputy headteacher.
+She teaches English Language to all pupils from Lower Primary to Lower Secondary.
+She also teaches English Literature and History in the Primary classes.
 Lorraine started teaching in The London Borough of Redbridge, with a degree in Education from Birmingham University, in the 1980s.
 She became Head of Lower School English in a secondary school but then transferred to primary teaching to widen her experience of different age groups and approaches to learning.
 She is particularly dedicated to the ideas around metacognition and her teaching reflects her commitment to the importance of an individual’s awareness of self and how one’s attitudes towards self can affect motivation in learning.
 She is also a fully trained counsellor accredited through BACAP with The National Diploma in Psychodynamic Counselling.

 She believes that ‘Life’ can be a journey of continued excitement and joy if one is prepared to look outwards with interest and enquiry about the world we live in.

-Alex James teaches Lower Primary.
+Alex James is the form tutor for Middle Primary.
 He has a Level 3 qualification in childcare and education.
 He is passionate about working with children and helping each child to reach their full potential.
 He also loves connecting children with nature through activities such as gardening and forest play.
 Alex planted and maintains the permaculture vegetable garden we have at school, (believed to be the first of it’s kind in the UK!!) with the help of the children of course!